 According to Statista, there are a little more than 43 million renter-occupied housing units in the U.S.

 Ownership of an apartment differs from that of a condo because an entire building typically has one owner in an apartment complex.
-You'll either interact with them or you'll work with a management company, who handles the tenants for the entire building.
+You'll either interact with them or you'll work with a management company that handles the tenants for the entire building.
 Most renters fill most units within an apartment building, so you'll be on the same page as many of your neighbors.

 Condominium units differ in ownership from apartments because each condo typically has a unique owner.
 All the homeowners within a condo building will share responsibility for common areas, but the individual units are separate.
 There may also be a Homeowner's Association to manage building fees for the upkeep of areas outside of individual units.